Meet our 2020 – 2021 OSU SACNAS Leadership

-Priscila M. Rodriguez Garcia is starting her 4th year as a Ph.D.
+Priscila M. Rodriguez Garcia is a Ph.D.
 Candidate in the Molecular Genetics Department.
-She is currently the Vice-President for the SACNAS OSU chapter, the delegate for her department in the Council of Graduate Students (CGS), and is a TA for MG4500.
+She is a member of Dr. Paul Herman’s lab where they study the regulation of cellular organelles that lack a membrane using baker’s yeast as a model organism.
 Priscila is from Puerto Rico and enjoys playing video games and exploring Columbus with her dog, Gonzalo.
-You can visit her website here.

 Priscila’s email: email@example.com Twitter: @priscila_marie

-Allison Chartrand is a 3rd year Ph.D. candidate in the School of Earth Sciences and the current fundraising chair of the Ohio State SACNAS Chapter.
-She studies glacier dynamics and focuses on using remote sensing to investigate the evolution of basal features in the floating ice shelves surrounding Antarctica.
-She is originally from upstate New York and enjoys playing the French horn, running, and doing frozen and liquid watersports whenever she can.
+Allison Chartrand is a 4th year Ph.D. candidate in the School of Earth Sciences and the current Vice President of the Ohio State SACNAS Chapter.
+She studies glacier dynamics at the Byrd Polar and Climate Research Center, focusing on using remote sensing to investigate the evolution of basal features in the floating ice shelves surrounding Antarctica.
+She is originally from upstate New York and enjoys playing French horn, running, and doing frozen and liquid watersports whenever she can.

 Allison’s email: firstname.lastname@example.org Twitter:@IceShelvesAndAC